MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/directions-module/routeoptimization-enumeration.md

 ---
 title: "RouteOptimization Enumeration | Microsoft Docs"
-description: Describes RouteOptimization enumeration, which defines optimization options for direction calculation, and provides a list of options. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the RouteOptimization enumerators that define the optimization options for calculating directions such as shortestTime, timeWithTraffic, minimizeTransfers and minimizeWalking. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""